5 Pitfalls to Avoid When Issuing an Investment Management RFP

 Pitfall 3: Not Pre-Qualifying Candidates

-Pitfall 4: Asking too many questions
+Pitfall 4: Asking Too Many Questions

 Remember that your team has to review each response to each question from every investment firm to which you send the RFP.

-Pitfall 5: Lacking an evaluation scorecard
+Pitfall 5: Lacking an Evaluation Scorecard

-There will likely be a wide variety in the responses you receive in terms of length, detail, and overall tone.
+There will likely be a wide variety in the responses you receive regarding length, detail, and overall tone.
 An evaluation framework is key to addressing this lack of uniformity so that each respondent is judged using the same criteria.
 A scorecard can be a useful tool to collect and organize the assessments of the individuals who are charged with the RFP review process and help minimize bias and emotion.
 It drives a more systematic evaluation and allows reviewers’ scores to be looked at side-by-side and aggregated in order to average scores.

 Tip: An effective evaluation should result in 2 or 3 candidates your committee wants to interview for potential hire.
-The same scorecard can be used again to rate managers during their finals presentations. (see eCIO’s sample investment management RFP scorecard).
+The same scorecard can be used again to rate managers during their final presentations. (see eCIO’s sample investment management RFP scorecard).

 Have Questions?